-- 1976 - a mid-air collision near Zagreb, caused by a sudden switch to Serbo-Croatian at a critical moment by one of the pilots aboard the Inex Adria aircraft and 176 deaths [101];
+1976 is a mid-air collision near Zagreb, caused by a sudden switch to Serbo-Croatian at a critical moment by one of the pilots aboard the Inex Adria aircraft and 176 deaths;

-- 1977 - one of the worst plane crashes in aviation history occurred in Tenerife due to the misuse of a single grammatical element; Dutch-speaking pilot lacked knowledge of English, which led to 583 fatalities [101];
+- 1977 is one of the worst plane crashes in aviation history occurred in Tenerife due to the misuse of a single grammatical element; Dutch-speaking pilot lacked knowledge of English, which led to 583 fatalities [101, p.
+22.1-22.4];

-- 1990 - the Colombian crew aboard the Avianca 52 aircraft approaching New York failed to declare a "fuel emergency" and crashed because they were not granted priority landing; 73 people died [100].
+- 1990 is the Colombian crew aboard the Avianca 52 aircraft approaching New York failed to declare a "fuel emergency" and crashed because they were not granted priority landing; 73 people died [100].

 Unfortunately, there are (too) many other accidents to be mentioned.
-There is a consensus in the literature that failures are the result of many factors, and language proficiency is just one of many attendant problems.
-[100].
-Nevertheless, it remains the most important component of the "air-land" messaging.
+There is a consensus in the literature that failures are the result of many factors, and language proficiency is just one of many attendant problems [100].
+Nevertheless, it remains the most important component of the "air-ground station" exchanges.